jcrocholl/kossel/BOM.md

 ### STEP 1:  Apply bearings to roller halves
  - 3 x roller.stl, left variant
  - 3 x roller.stl, right variant
- - 6 x 623 bearings
+ - 18 x 623 bearings
- - 4 x M3x35mm screws (to hold left and right together; 30mm is a hair too short)
+ - 12 x M3x50mm screws (to hold left and right together)
- - 6 x M3x10mm screws (to pin the delrin rollers, three in each half; anything 8-12mm probably works here.)
+ - 18 x M3x10mm screws (to pin the delrin rollers, three in each half; anything 8-12mm probably works here.)
 10 x M3 nuts
- - 12 x M3 washers (must fit next to bearing without affecting movement; bearing-dependent, potentially optional.)
+ - 18 x M3 washers (must fit next to bearing without affecting movement; bearing-dependent, potentially optional.)
- - 1 x M3x12MM screw
+ - 3 x M3x12MM screw
+ - 18 x 0.8 x 4.7 x 15mm compression spring

 Attach the rollers to left and right halves, three in each side.
 Do that by putting a screw through the roller, add two washers, and then screw directly into the plastic; it should have printed tight enough to allow the bolt to thread.
 Don't overtighten, or you'll be printing a new one and starting over again.

 ### STEP 2:  Attach rollers to beam.

-Note that in my print, the left and right halves came out _just_on the edge of what a 30mm will hold; I need 35mm screws to hold left and right halves together.
+Use the m3 x 50mm bolts to hold the carriage halves together, with a spring under the nut.
+Idealy your bolts should be threaded only on the last 15mm or so, so both carriage havles sit on the smooth, unthreaded, portion of the bolt.
+If you've space put a washer each end of the spring to stop it digging into the softer plastic of the carriage.

 Each half has an extension that sticks out; orient that so that the sticky-outy-bit is on the top of the roller, and facing inwards into the triangle; this is where you'll attach the effector later.